Martin Foyle: Southport

 He returned to management by joining Conference Premier side Southport on 4 May 2014, following the departure of John Coleman.
 Two months later he began coaching the under-15 side at the Port Vale Academy.
 With Southport sitting in the Conference Premier relegation zone following a 5–2 defeat to Woking at Haig Avenue, he left the club by mutual consent on 5 October 2014.

 Head of Recruitment

 Foyle was named as Head of Recruitment at Northampton Town in February 2015.
 He went on to work as chief scout at Scottish Premiership club Motherwell the following year.
 Speaking in September 2019, "Well" scout Martyn Corrigan credited Foyle with bringing a high calibre of players to Fir Park, calling him a "workaholic" with an encyclopedic knowledge of the English football's lower leagues.
 He returned to Northampton Town in his former role as Head of Recruitment in May 2021.
 He left Northampton Town in November 2021 to become Morecambe's Head of Recruitment.
 He left the role six months later.
 He joined Scottish Premiership side St Mirren as Head of Recruitment in June 2022.
+He spent three years at the club, before moving south to work the same role at Carlisle United.
+Head of Football Operations Marc Tierney remarked that "his extensive experience, deep knowledge of the game and clear understanding of what our club needs made him the ideal choice for this pivotal role".